jupyter-book/thebe/docs/index.rst

 * `Setting predefined output for cells <_static/html_examples/demo-preview.html>`_
 * `Example of a custom launch button, loading from unpgk.com <_static/html_examples/demo-launch-button.html>`_

-Source code for these examples can be found in `thebe/examples in the repository.<https://github.com/executablebooks/thebe/tree/master/examples>`_
+Source code for these examples can be found in `thebe/docs/_static/html_examples folder.<https://github.com/executablebooks/thebe/tree/master/examples>`_

 ..
 ATTENTION:: Use the latest release of `thebe` on unpkg These examples build a _local_ version of `thebe` in order to show off the latest features.